lccopy/website-info-retriever/README.md

 ## Overview

-A Flask web app that allows users to ask questions and retrieve information from any website, **using url only**.
+An app using Flask UI that allows users to ask questions and retrieve information from any website, **using url only**.

 ## How It Works